Fire-Proof Clothing Versus Fire-Resistant Clothing

-In industries where the workers are exposed to risk situations or workplace hazards, it is a requirement by law for employees to wear special kind of protective clothing in order to ensure personal safety and protection.
+In industries where the workers are exposed to risk situations or workplace hazards, it is a requirement by law for employees to wear special kinds of protective clothing to ensure personal safety and protection.
 These laws and the level of protection to be observed in different professions are governed by the standards put forth by the local authorities in different countries.
-So, the need to wear protective clothing (Fire-proof clothing or fire-resistant clothing) in industries such as oil, gas, electrical, mining, manufacturing, welding etc. – has been ever increasing.
+So, the need to wear protective clothing (Fire-proof clothing or fire-resistant clothing) in industries such as oil, gas, electrical, mining, manufacturing, welding, etc. – has been ever increasing.

 What are Fire-Proof Clothing and Fire-Proof Clothing?

-This special protective wear is called Fire-resistant clothing/ Fire-resistant garments / Fire-resistant apparel or even personal protective equipment which also includes further accessories such as gloves, helmets or boots.
-The “FR” refers to the flame-resistant or fire-resistant and heat-resistant properties of the clothing, by virtue of which a fabric is able to resist burning or melting and even self-extinguish once the source of ignition or fire is removed from it.
+This special protective wear is called Fire-resistant clothing/ Fire-resistant garments / Fire-resistant apparel or even personal protective equipment which also includes further accessories such as gloves, helmets, or boots.
+The “FR” refers to the flame-resistant or fire-resistant and heat-resistant properties of the clothing, by which a fabric can resist burning or melting and even self-extinguish once the source of ignition or fire is removed from it.
 Fire-resistant clothing is also referred to as FRC by the industry people.

 However, the quality of the fire-resistance in any fabric is dependent on several other factors as well such as weave, weight, texture, the strength of the fabric, and/or flame-retardants used in the treatment.
 Similarly, there are varied determinants involved in assessing how long an FR fabric or clothing can uphold its flame-resistance.
 For insistence, the quality of the fiber used, quality of the fabric construction, the strength of the flame retardants used as well as the care and caution practiced in using and laundering the clothing.
 Fire-resistant clothing is sometimes also called fire-proof clothing which is not very common, neither technically correct.